 Washington State University remains open and essential functions continue.
-On 11/15/2020, Gov. Jay Inslee announced a four-week statewide set of restrictions in response to the recent rapid spread of the COVID-19 virus in Washington and across the country.
+On 1/5/2021, Gov. Jay Inslee announced Healthy Washington-Roadmap to Recovery to help reduce the spread of the COVID-19 virus in Washington and across the country.

-WSU’s plans will be aligned and consistent with local orders as well as the State of Washington’s Safe Start Washington: A Phased Approach to Recovery and the Governor’s June, 24 Proclamation – Higher Education – Fall 2020.
+WSU’s plans will be aligned and consistent with local orders as well as Healthy Washington-Roadmap to Recovery and the Governor’s June, 24 Proclamation – Higher Education – Fall 2020.
 WSU’s plan will also follow recommendations from the Centers for Disease Control and Prevention (CDC), Washington State Department of Labor and Industries (L&I), and Washington State Department of Health, (DOH) and local county health officials.

-Through Phases 2 and 3, teleworking or working at alternative work location remain the preferred work option.
+Teleworking or working at an alternative work location remains the preferred work option.
 WSU employees who can telework without hampering essential operations should continue to do so.

 Supervisors should work with their employees regarding their work schedule.
 Consult with your HRS Service Team if you need assistance with evaluating work options.